The Separation of Powers: {Explained}

 United States v.
 Mead (2001) and Skidmore v.
 Swift & Co.
 (1944) govern the level of deference given to informal agency interpretations, such as interpretative rules, policy statements, informal adjudications, advisory letters, and policy briefs.
 When looking at these informal agency interpretations, the court defers to the agency only to the extent its reasoning has the power to persuade, i.e., Skidmore/Mead deference is not necessarily very deferential.

-Several Supreme Court justices and lower court judges have rightly questioned the legality of these and other judicial deference doctrines, especially since they appear to violate the Administrative Procedure Act and judges’ constitutional duties.
+Several Supreme Court justices and lower court judges have rightly questioned the legality of these and other judicial deference doctrines, especially because they appear to violate the Administrative Procedure Act and judges’ constitutional duties.

-It is worth addressing why previous generations of judges seemed willing to defer on legal interpretations.
-The truth is that deference notions resonated with both ideological sides of the bench during the last three decades of the twentieth century, but for different reasons.
+It is worth addressing why previous generations of judges seemed willing to defer to agency interpretations.
+The truth is that deference notions resonated with both ideological sides of the bench during the last three decades of the 20th century, but for different reasons.
 Liberal appointees favored expansive government action and had faith in the competence of administrative experts to write binding rules for a complex world.
 Conservative appointees continued to react to what they deemed the “judicial activism” of the Warren and Burger Courts, unmoored from neutral principles and grounded in personal preferences.
 Chevron, after all, was a case about judicial deference to an agency during the Reagan administration.

 Some helpful reforms of judicial deference doctrines are likely, but ending them is far better than mending them, especially if some watered-down deference doctrines are still unconstitutional.
+With the overturning of Chevron, now is the prime opportunity to reevaluate agency deference and establish new precedent that is more in line with the Founding Fathers’ vision of the Constitution.

 Congress should amend the Administrative Procedure Act (the federal law governing agency rulemaking) or pass other laws to make even clearer that courts may not show bias for the government and that close calls should go to ordinary Americans, rather than the government.